jboss-container-images/rhdm-7-openshift-image/quickstarts/hello-rules/README.md

 ## Red Hat Decision Manager Kie Server Quickstart

+Note that, this is the development branch, the target images might not be available here, instead you can look at the [released branch](https://github.com/jboss-container-images/rhdm-7-openshift-image/tree/7.1.x/quickstarts/hello-rules)

 This quickstart is intend to be used with the [RHDM Kie Server](https://github.com/jboss-container-images/rhdm-7-openshift-image/tree/master/kieserver) image.

 ## How to use it?

+The template below will be used for this quickstart:

 [rhdm72-prod-immutable-kieserver](https://github.com/jboss-container-images/rhdm-7-openshift-image/blob/master/templates/rhdm72-prod-immutable-kieserver.yaml)